 We are subject to competition that may adversely impact our business, financial condition and results of operations.
 As the incumbent telephone company, we historically had experienced little competition in our RLEC markets.
 However, many of the competitive threats confronting large communications companies, such as competition from VoIP and cable providers, are becoming more widespread in the rural markets that we serve.
 Regulations and technology change quickly in the communications industry, and changes in these factors historically have had, and may in the future have, a significant impact on the competitive dynamics of our industry.
 In most of our rural markets, we are facing competition from wireless technology, which may increase as wireless technology improves.
 We are also likely to face increased competition from wireline and cable television operators.
 We may face additional competition from providers of wireless broadband, VoIP, satellite communications and electric utilities.
 The internet services market is also highly competitive, and we expect that this competition will intensify.
 Many of our competitors have brand recognition, offer online content services, and have financial, personnel, marketing and other resources that are significantly greater than ours.
-We believe that a growing percentage of our current and potential customers will have access to a cable modem offering, and the cable industry has greatly increased broadband capacities with a technology referred to as DOCSIS 3.0.
+We believe that a growing percentage of our current and potential customers will have access to a cable modem offering, and the cable industry is continuing to greatly increase its broadband capacities.